Compose queries dynamically¶

 Once your operations are defined,

-function to convert your operations into
+use the dsl_gql function to convert your operations into

 a document which will be able to get executed in the client or a session: